batteries76/gentech-2019/term01/week02/ruby-basics.md

 You can see that here we have contained in one structure all the things that we need to cover, but the information about what these values refer to is not lost.
 Now we can access elements of this variable federer by referencing the key.
 `federer[:age]` gives us back the integer 36, for example.

 You can think of all that we have seen so far as falling into two levels.
 The elementary datatypes are the building blocks of everything else that happens.
-They are string, float, integer, boolean, and nil.
+They are _string_, _float_, _integer_, _boolean_, and _nil_.
 These are the basic structures: the elements that we can use to build our world.
 And then we also have two useful structures that are inbuilt into Ruby to help us combine these lower level elements: arrays and hashes.
 In the same way as we are all made from the same elements, but just in different combinations, all code ever is is those basic datatypes being pushed around all over the place in larger structures.